This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #FoundMyDelight #CollectiveBias

 The printable recipe is at the end of this post, but here are the highlights to make this decadently delicious dessert. 😉

-First, prepare the springform pan but spraying it lightly with non-stick spray.
+First, prepare the springform pan by spraying it lightly with non-stick spray.
 Then create the crust by crushing chocolate sandwich cookies and combining them with butter.
 Press the crust mixture firmly into the bottom of the pan (or jar, if you’re making individual servings.)
 Set the pan aside while you make the filling.

 When making the cheesecake filling, room temperature cream cheese is a must to achieve a smooth mixture.
 Using a stand mixer makes this job a snap.